Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Bonding

 A process by which tokens can be "frozen" in exchange for some other benefit.
 For example, staking is a form of bonding for which you receive rewards in exchange for securing the network.
-You can also bond tokens in exchange for a parachain slot.
+You can also bond tokens in exchange for a allychain slot.

 ## Bridge

-A parachain that acts as an intermediary between the AXIASolar Relay Chain and an external chain, in such a way that it appears to the Relay Chain that the external chain is a parachain (i.e., meets the AXIASolar Host's requirements of parachains).
-Bridges allow for interaction between other blockchains, such as Ethereum and Bitcoin, that are not natively compatible with AXIASolar.
+A allychain that acts as an intermediary between the AXIA Relay Chain and an external chain, in such a way that it appears to the Relay Chain that the external chain is a allychain (i.e., meets the AXIA Host's requirements of allychains).
+Bridges allow for interaction between other blockchains, such as Ethereum and Bitcoin, that are not natively compatible with AXIA.

 ## Byzantine Fault Tolerance